35.12. Rectification of the Register and variation of rules by order of the court

 Date Published

-The grounds for rectification set out in Division 2 of Part 8 of the Act apply to certification trade marks except that section 88(2)(a) is modified as per section 181(1) to include reference to section 171.
+The grounds for rectification set out in Division 2 of Part 8 of the Act apply to certification trade marks, noting that section 177 applies to certification trade marks instead of section 41.

-Section 181(2) sets out additional grounds on which a certification trade mark may be cancelled or an entry in the Register may be removed or amended by order of a prescribed court, on the application of a person aggrieved.
-These grounds relate to the registered owner's competency to certify goods or services, the rules governing the use of the certification trade mark, and failure to comply with the rules.
-Under section 182 a prescribed court may also make orders for varying the rules, on application of a person aggrieved.
+Section 181(2) sets out additional grounds on which a certification trade mark may be cancelled or an entry in the Register may be removed or amended by order of a prescribed court.

 12.1 A person aggrieved may apply to the court requesting cancellation of a certification trade mark or the removal of or amendment to an entry in the Register relating to that trade mark on the grounds that: